-We were all taught growing up that carrots were the wonder-food that could make you see in the dark – and as exciting as that sounds I’m not convinced.
-I’ve eaten many-a-carrot in my time, but sadly neither from-frozen-overboiled-school-dinner batons nor juliennes dipped in luxurious hummus have granted me with the supernatural gift of unassisted night vision.
-There’s an interesting story behind this myth which you can read about in another of our blog’s here.
+We were all taught growing up that carrots were the wonder food that could make you see in the dark - and as exciting as that sounds I’m not convinced.

-My iClinic’s team have contributed their favourite green veggie recipes and we’re sharing them with you so you’ve got no excuse to avoid eating your greens!
+My iClinic team have contributed their favourite green veggie recipes and we’re sharing them with you so you’ve got no excuse to avoid eating your greens!

-Kale Crisps – great snack or sprinkled over salads, pastas and stir-fries.
+Kale Crisps - a great snack or sprinkled over salads, pasta and stir-fries.
 It’s simply seasoned curly kale baked in the oven.

 1-2 tsp vegetable oil

-In a large bowl mix your prefered seasoning ingredients.
+In a large bowl mix your preferred seasoning ingredients.

 Put your marinated kale onto a baking tray and bake in the oven for about 15 minutes.
 Do keep an eye on it though, as the kale sometimes has a tendency to catch (...although the burnt bits are often the crispiest and tastiest!)